kavia-common/ludomaster--online-multiplayer-ludo-game-96747-96816/BackendAPI&Real_TimeEngine/README.md

 ## Notes
 - For horizontal scaling, move `gameStates` to a shared store (e.g., Redis) and configure Socket.IO adapter.
 - Passwords are hashed with bcrypt; JWT protects private routes.
+- Rate limiting, Helmet, and XSS clean are enabled.
 - This codebase is a solid foundation and can be extended with richer Ludo rules and moderation.